 Back to top

-IBM will retain your personal information for as long as is required to fulfil the purposes for which the information is processed or for other valid reasons to retain your personal information (for example to comply with our legal obligations, resolve disputes, or enforce our agreements).
+IBM will retain your personal information for as long as is required to fulfill the purposes for which the information is processed or for other valid reasons to retain your personal information (for example to comply with our legal obligations, resolve disputes, or enforce our agreements).

 Your registration information will be retained for as long as your account or IBMid is active or as needed to provide you services.
 If you wish to request that we no longer use your registration information to provide you services, contact us by using this form.
-In relation to IBM Cloud services which you are authorised to use by the IBM client contracting for that service with IBM, your registration information may be retained to fulfil certain requirements of that IBM client.
+In relation to IBM Cloud services which you are authorized to use by the IBM client contracting for that service with IBM, your registration information may be retained to fulfill certain requirements of that IBM client.

 Back to top